 Paying your bills on time is an important habit that everyone should learn.
 Keeping up to date with regular payments shows you can manage your finances properly and will positively impact your credit score.
-This is particularly helpful if you’re looking to apply for a small loan in the future.
+This is particularly helpful if you are considering a small loan application in the future.

 Not paying your bills on time, on the other hand, provides many negative consequences.